BBN-Q/QGL/doc/intro.md

 The `QubitFactory` method is a convenience method to create a `Qubit` object with parameters read from the pulse parameters file.
 The string `'q1'` identifies the qubit label to look up in the parameter file.
-You can also create `Qubit`s on the fly by passing in the parameters.
+You can also create `Qubit`s on the fly by passing in parameters to the `Qubit` constructor.

-To define the QGL program, the example uses a python list comprehension to express a list of sequences in a single line.
+To define the QGL program, the Ramsey example uses a python list comprehension to express a list of sequences in a single line.

 ### Multi-qubit